Independent resource. Not insurance advice. Consult a licensed broker for your situation. Affiliate links disclosed in footer.

 Average Business Insurance Cost 2026: US Benchmarks by Policy, Industry, and Size

 The benchmark numbers for 2026 US small business insurance.
-Median monthly premiums by coverage, industry, state, carrier, and company size.
-All numbers are sourced from carrier published rates, NAIC commercial line filings, NCCI loss costs, and Insureon's 2026 small business insurance report.
-Use these to sanity-check your renewal quotes and shop your account credibly.
+Indicative median monthly premiums by coverage, industry, state, carrier, and company size, compiled from published third-party benchmarks: Insureon's small business cost data, NAIC commercial lines data, NCCI loss costs, and the CIAB Commercial Market Index.
+These are market reference points, not personalized quotes.
+Use them to sanity-check your renewal and shop your account credibly.

 US median monthly